kriber82/AdventOfCraft2024/exercise/kotlin/day04/thoughts.md

 - testing with manually created fakes
   - will try to replicate same test cases for easier comparison
   - setup of dummy objects generates some boilerplate code, but was very quick
+  - verification using custom methods on fakes creates some more boilerplate, but seems very readable and is done quickly